26 Bi-Weekly Money Challenge (click on image to print)

 Go With Passive Savings Apps

 If all this seems like too much effort, consider a passive way to save money.
-The last couple of years have seen rapid growth in apps which help people passively build their savings.
-One great new piece of software is digit.co.
+The last couple of years have seen rapid growth in apps that help people passively build their savings.
+One great piece of software is digit.co.
 Digit is clever.
 It analyzes your checking account balances and then automatically makes small deductions which are swept into a savings account for you.
 It’s super easy to install.
 Once you have it configured you pretty much need to make no effort to save – Digit does all the heavy lifting for you.
 Check it out at digit.co here.

 Finally, if you’re still looking for the right money challenge to fit your personality, here are other variations of money challenges that might be worth taking a look at: